debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 #### About

 A minimalist UTXO tracker for HD Wallets.
-Used priarily with BTCPayServer.
+Used primarily with BTCPayServer.

 #### Usage